How To Reheat Stuffing

 It’s made with celery, bread cubes, chicken broth, onions, and carrots.
 Once these ingredients are mixed together, stuff the cavity of your turkey and bake.

-This is an incredibly tasty side dish since the juices from the turkey drip down through the stuffing and gives it an extra layer of richness.
+This is an incredibly tasty side dish since the juices from the turkey drip down through the stuffing and give it an extra layer of richness

 You can also add cornbread, sage, thyme, rosemary, chicken, sausage, parsley, breadcrumbs, or broth to this casserole.